ankorstore/yokai-showroom/grpc-demo/README.md

 You can enable authentication in the application [configuration file](configs/config.yaml) with `config.authentication.enabled=true`.

-If enabled, you need to provide the secret configured in `config.authentication.secret` as request `authorization` metadata.
+If enabled, you need to provide the secret configured in `config.authentication.secret` as context `authorization` metadata.

 ### Examples